“Outsiders only know half the truth about this city.” ~ The New York Times on Chicago – Christmas Eve 1893

 Heck, think about how their parents or any other immigrants from those countries living in the U.S. or in any other part of the world felt hearing that hateful rhetoric from Trump…

-…especially since what a U.S. president says that is notable is typically broadcast around the world.
+…especially since whatever notable a U.S. president says is typically broadcast around the world.

 What is that inscription on the Statue of Liberty again?

 “Give me your tired, your poor, Your huddled masses yearning to breathe free, The wretched refuse of your teeming shore.” ~ The words inscribed on The Statue of Liberty in NYC – (by Emma Lazarus – 1883)